CaptainNox/Hypnos/README.md

  - Calling syscalls indirectly
  - Utilizing hardware breakpoints to create a clean callstack

+### How to use?

+First of all, you have to use the `InitHypnos()`.
+This will place the initial breakpoint, and register the vectored exception handler.
+Then, you need to prepare the syscall by calling `PrepareSyscall()`.
+Now you can execute the NTAPI function as you wish!

+Look at the example in `example/` for a code snippet.

 ### Credits
  - [Original Hells Gate](https://github.com/am0nsec/HellsGate)
  - [0xCarnage](https://github.com/0xCarnage), thanks for the help